krummenCode/ElevenCo-Website/README.md

 ---
 Landing text gets cropped off on small landscape oriented screens or narrow/short screens

-  iphone x landscape. height 375

-  iphone 6/7/8 plus landscape. height 414

-  iphone 6/7/8 landscape. height 375

-  pixel 2/ pixel 2 xl landscape. height 411

-  galaxy s5 landscape. height 360

 Changes to be Made
 ---

-Add social media icons with links
 Create forms for contact us

-Added
+Recently Added
 ---

+Social media icons that are links to corresponding site.

+'Touch' icons for apple products.
+Better resolution when favorited to home or browser.

 Video play icons on video sect images and file changed to png for transparent bg.

-'Touch' icons for apple products.

 Fixed Bugs
 ---